fxd24/newsfeed_platform/README.md

 * **Intelligent Filtering:** A multi-factor scoring model filters content for IT manager relevance, minimizing false positives.
 * **Semantic Vector Search:** ChromaDB-powered similarity search using content embeddings with built-in persistence.
 * **Dynamic Ranking:** Balances importance and recency with configurable weights exposed via the API.
+* **Streamlit Web UI:** User-friendly interface for ingesting and retrieving news events with file upload support and real-time statistics.
 * **Production-Ready Practices:** Type-safe, tested, and scalable architecture using modern tools.

 ## **System Requirements**